vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

 	2. Enter the IP address of the vCenter Server instance.
 	1. Enter the user name and password for the vCenter Server administrator account.
 	2. Enter **yes** if the vCenter Server certificate thumbprint is legitimate, and wait for the install process to finish.
-10. When the installation finishes, stop and restart the services of your management clients.
-	1. Restart the HTML5 vSphere Client service.<pre>service-control --stop vsphere-ui && service-control --start vsphere-ui</pre>
-	2. Restart the Flex-based vSphere Web Client service.<pre>service-control --stop vsphere-client && service-control --start vsphere-client</pre>
+10. When the installation finishes, stop and restart the vSphere Client services.<pre>service-control --stop vsphere-ui && service-control --start vsphere-ui && service-control --stop vsphere-client && service-control --start vsphere-client</pre>
 11. Delete the vSphere Integrated Containers Engine binaries from the vCenter Server Appliance and close the SSH connection.
 	1. `cd ../../..`
 	2. `rm ${VIC_BUNDLE}`